Former World Bank president rejoins Goldman Sachs

 The appointment marks Zoellick's second stint at Goldman Sachs.
-Before taking the helm of the World Bank in 2007, he served as vice chairman, international, at the bank.
+Before taking the helm at the World Bank in 2007, he served as vice chairman, international, at the bank.

-Zoellick stepped down from the World Bank after his term ended in 2012.
-President Barack Obama tapped Dr. Jim Yong Kim, the former president of Dartmouth College, to replace him.
+President Barack Obama opted not to renominate Zoellick when his term expired in 2012, choosing instead to tap Dr. Jim Yong Kim, the former president of Dartmouth University.

 Since leaving the World Bank, Zoellick has also joined the board of Temasek Holdings, the sovereign wealth fund of Singapore, as well as the international advisory board of the Rolls-Royce Group RROYC.UL.